AirTag vs. Tile: How Apple’s key finder compares

 Besides tracking down misplaced keys, Tile also has a two-way finder feature, where you can press on a tracker to make your phone ring, in case you can't remember where that device is.
 Through a subscription, you can also get alerts if you leave home without your Tile tracker (and whatever it's attached to).

+Both AirTag and Tile have similar approaches when you lose an item.
+Mark something as lost, and Apple and Tile use their respective networks to run background searches using other connected devices.
+If your lost tracker is detected, you'll get a notification.

-To date, Apple has only touted the Precision Tracking feature and Find My compatibility while also talking about device security.
-The AirTag stores no location information and any communication with Find My is encrypted.
+In addition, Apple is touting security features on its tracker.
+AirTag stores no location information and any communication with Find My is encrypted.
 Plus, Apple is adding an anti-stalking feature that will alert you if an unrecognized AirTag tracker is trying to keep tabs on your location.

 AirTag vs. Tile outlook